 Genetic diversity and population structure of wild and domesticated macadamia (MC18004)

-Beginning in the second half of 2019, this investment is uncovering information on the genetic history of macadamias that will ultimately assist in the development of new and improved varieties for growers.
-As wild populations of macadamia are found only in subtropical eastern Australia, this means they are an irreplaceable source of genetic material that could be used in the development of improved varieties.
+From 2019 to 2022, this investment uncovered information on the genetic history of macadamias that will ultimately assist in developing new and improved varieties for growers.
+As wild populations of macadamia are found only in subtropical eastern Australia, they are an irreplaceable source of genetic material that could be used to develop improved varieties.

-This project is a strategic levy investment in the Hort Innovation Macadamia Fund
+This project was a strategic levy investment in the Hort Innovation Macadamia Fund